Full-waveform earthquake source inversion using simulation-based inference: Discussion

 \subsubsection{Addressing Modelling Errors}

 One key limitation of this study is that it only partially addressed issues related with modelling errors (e.g., inaccurate earth structure used, missing crucial physical processes such as seismic wave propagation in the oceans, etc).
 Modelling errors can cause serious inaccuracies in seismic source inversion, potentially leading to highly overconfident, inaccurate posteriors.
 A wide range of practical efforts to address this issue have been utilised across the field. \citet{valentine2012assessing} explored ensembles of ``plausible'' solutions; \citet{Duputel2012,duputel2014accounting,vasyura2021accounting, pham2024towards} incorporated an additional ``corrective'' Gaussian terms in the likelihood that addresses auto-correlated errors arising from modelling errors (e.g. errors caused by phase-offsets), and demonstrate significantly improved robustness to model errors.
-These approaches, while essential to effectively treat moment tensor inversions under earth structure errors, involve simplifications and assumptions about the effect of model errors on the inference process.
-They could therefore produce uncertainty intervals that are difficult to interpret.
+However, since for instance waveform time shifts do not comply with a Gaussian distribution \citep{yagi2008importance, hu2023seismic}, these approaches represent simplifications and assumptions about the effect of model errors on the inference process.
+They could therefore produce incorrect uncertainty intervals that are difficult to interpret.
 The approach presented by \citet{Stahler2016_a,Stahler2016_b} remains robust and principled in dealing with modelling errors in the Bayesian framework, as they demonstrate that modelling the distribution over decorrelation errors between observed seismograms and synthetics prove more robust than Gaussian likelihood noise models.
 The success of this approach, however, hinges on the availability of an accurate, curated catalogue, which may be infeasible to acquire or whose biases may be propagated directly into the source parameter estimates.

 SBI represents a natural extension of these earlier works, allowing for a significantly more rigorous treatment of the effect of modelling errors that can guarantee high-quality, well-calibrated posteriors.
 By sampling from the prior earth model parameter uncertainties directly during the dataset generation step, these effects can effectively be baked into the empirical modelling of the likelihood function \citep{alsing2019nuisance}.
 This represents a more principled way to marginalise over these `nuisance' parameters that represent significant sources of uncertainty which may not be adequately captured by Gaussian model error approximations \citep{vasyura2021accounting}, and whose direct inclusion in e.g. MCMC is infeasible due to the large increase in model dimension it would entail.
 Not only would this allow seismologists to include the effects of a misspecified earth model, but more practical sources of error, such as unknown orientation or clock skew in OBS instruments \citep{zha2013determining, hable2018clock}, could also be naturally incorporated.